-In a pilot study José showed that mortality due to drowning was reduced by 50% by the addition of a ramp inside the water tank.
+In a pilot study, José showed that mortality due to drowning was reduced by 50% by the addition of a ramp inside the water tank.
 He has also built relationships with power companies willing to make their pylons safe for wildlife by making simple structural changes.
-With his Whitley Award José and his research centre – the Centre for the Study and Conservation of Birds of Prey in Argentina – will scale up to the broader landscape, covering 20,000 km2 across the two provinces for the benefit of the Chaco eagle and the many other species affected by these threats.
+With his Whitley Award, José and his research centre – the Centre for the Study and Conservation of Birds of Prey in Argentina – will scale up to the broader landscape, covering 20,000 km² across the two provinces for the benefit of the Chaco Eagle and many other species affected by these threats.

 José’s project will:

 - Further reduce the illegal killing of the Chaco Eagle by changing community perceptions of the eagles.